Blackwood

 Blackwood is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Blackwood's dwelling structures, as per the latest Census, were 91.1% houses and 8.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Adelaide metro had 78.8% houses and 21.2% other dwellings.
-Home ownership in Blackwood was 40.9%, with mortgaged dwellings at 49.0% and rented ones at 10.1%.
-The median monthly mortgage repayment in Blackwood was $1,950, lower than Adelaide metro's $1,992.
+Blackwood's dwellings, as per the latest Census, consisted of 91.1% houses and 8.9% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Adelaide metro's 78.8% houses and 21.2% other dwellings.
+Home ownership in Blackwood stood at 40.9%, similar to Adelaide metro, with mortgaged dwellings at 49.0% and rented ones at 10.1%.
+The median monthly mortgage repayment was $1,950, lower than Adelaide metro's $1,992.
 Median weekly rent in Blackwood was $370, higher than Adelaide metro's $335.
-Nationally, Blackwood's mortgage repayments were higher at $1,950 compared to the Australian average of $1,863, while rents were lower at $370 versus the national figure of $375.
+Nationally, Blackwood's mortgage repayments exceeded the Australian average of $1,863, while rents were below the national figure of $375.

 Frequently Asked Questions - Housing